Product

 When engineering feels hard to read, start with a baseline your team can actually use.

-Forgemaster helps teams move from scattered metrics to one clear product story: a dashboard baseline, team insights, and surveys that show what is slowing delivery and what improves it.
+Forgemaster helps teams move from scattered metrics to one clear product story — a delivery baseline, team insights, and surveys in a single connected flow.

 Value first, setup second: understand the problem, the workflow, and the outcome before you ever connect.